Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 Act 49 of 2009 provides for a $1 supplemental increase in the AJA filing fee surcharge on a slightly different base of court filings.
 Act 113 of 2014 increased the fee to $2 and made it permanent.

 Effective September 4, 2007, the Supreme Court of Pennsylvania established an admission fee applicable to each out-of-state attorney entering an appearance in a Pennsylvania Court.
 Effective September 24, 2010, the admission fee increased from $100 to $200 per case and subsequently increased to $375 effective June 12, 2015.

 Effective April 2, 2009, Pennsylvania Rule of Professional Conduct 1.15 was amended to increase the annual attorney registration fee assessment by $25, with the increased amount dedicated to help fund civil legal aid for the poor.
 For years 2011-2012 through 2014-2015, the Court increased by $10 the amount of each attorney’s registration fee directed to the PA IOLTA Board’s mission.
-The Court reduced the temporary increase to $5 for year 2015-2016.
+The Court reduced the temporary increase to $5 for years 2015-2016 and 2016-2017.

 Effective July 1, 2012, the Supreme Court of Pennsylvania amended Rule of Civil Procedure 1716 to provide that at least 50% of residual funds in class action lawsuits in Pennsylvania Courts be directed to the PA IOLTA Board to help fund civil legal aid for the poor.